Robert Fisk is a journalistic genius—though not because he’s discovered anything new.

-Later, there’s an interesting, microcosmic clip of history here which one can perhaps see as if through a prism the irony of the contemporary Israel-Palestine conflict.
+Later, there’s an interesting, microcosmic clip of history through which one can prismatically see the irony of the Israel-Palestine conflict.

 In 1999, the then Israeli Prime Minister Ariel Sharon was outspokenly critical of the NATO bombing of Serbia following its genocidal response to Kosovo’s fight for autonomy.
 The bombing of Belgrade was dangerous, Sharon said, because if similar recognition of autonomy was granted to the Palestinians as was the Kosovar Albanians, Israel would be bombed by NATO planes within minutes.